Watch Out For Flying Rocks: Creativity with LEGO Projectile Propulsion Systems

 If the third Imagineer was a Master Builder, he would probably tear down the attraction entirely and build in its place a massive looping dragon coaster that gives thrill-seeking guests the ability to scream past the Sleeping Beauty castle at 75 miles per hour.
 The attraction would be incredible and ground-breaking, but it wouldn't make guests feel as though they were actually in the story.

 If the fourth Imagineer was a Plussing Builder, he would install state-of-the-art projection and audio equipment into the existing dark ride, enhance the attraction’s narrative with new animatronics, and transform the ending of the attraction with a more satisfying conclusion to help tell a more cohesive story.
 It would be the same attraction that park guests have come to know and love, just better.

-In fact, that is exactly what the Imagineers are currently doing with Snow White's Scary Adventures: they are keeping what guests love about the current attraction, and then harnessing the power of new technology to enhance what needs to be improved.
-As a result, Snow White's Scary Adventures won’t be destroyed, or replaced, or preserved: it will be improved into a memorable fan-favorite attraction for years to come.
+In fact, that is exactly what the Imagineers did with Snow White's Scary Adventures: they kept what guests loved about the current attraction, and then harnessedthe power of new technology to enhance what needed to be improved.
+As a result, Snow White's Scary Adventures wasn't technically destroyed, replaced, or preserved: instead, it was improved and future-proofed into a memorable attraction that will be a fan-favorite for years to come.